Cambreye History, Family Crest & Coats of Arms

 Important Dates for the Cambreye family

 This web page shows only a small excerpt of our Cambreye research.
-Another 495 words (35 lines of text) covering the years 1165, 1199, 1203, 1273, 1500, 1664, 1701, 1798 and 1806 are included under the topic Early Cambreye History in all our PDF Extended History products and printed products wherever possible.
+Another 248 words (18 lines of text) covering the years 1165, 1199, 1203, 1273, 1500, 1664, 1701, 1798 and 1806 are included under the topic Early Cambreye History in all our PDF Extended History products and printed products wherever possible.

 Cambreye Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Cambreye were recorded, including Cambrey, Cambray, Cambrai, Combray, Cambreye, Camray and many more.

 Early Notables of the Cambreye family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Cambreye Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Cambreye Notables in all our PDF Extended History products and printed products wherever possible.